Stylebook on LGBTQ Terminology

 A regularly updated list of opportunities across the country and in all areas of journalism including broadcast, freelance, online media, production and print.

-The largest program of the year, since 1992, NLGJA has convened an annual meeting of journalists and communications professionals concerned with fair and accurate coverage of LGBT issues.
+The largest program of the year, since 1992, NLGJA has convened an annual meeting of journalists and communications professionals concerned with fair and accurate coverage of LGBTQ issues.
 With networking opportunities, training sessions, career fairs, and much, much more – find out where we’ve been and where we’ll be next by clicking here.

 Newsroom Outreach Project

 The Newsroom Outreach Project is a member-based professional development program that works to further NLGJA’s mission through meetings with broadcast, print and online newsrooms across the country.
-It’s a moderated discussion, designed to help journalists better understand issues that affect LGBT individuals and their community.
+It’s a moderated discussion, designed to help journalists better understand issues that affect LGBTQ individuals and their community.

 NLGJA puts emphasis on the education and development of tomorrow’s journalists and communications professionals.
-Not only does NLGJA internship programs in California and DC, but also scholarship opportunities, as well as an opportunity at the student project each year with NLGJA’s Summit & Convention.
+Not only does NLGJA internship programs in California and DC, but also scholarship opportunities, as well as an opportunity at the student project each year with NLGJA’s National Convention.
 Here’s a list of NLGJA’s student membership opportunities:

 - Student Membership